 Dr. Beghetto's newest book Big Wins, Small Steps: How to Lead For and With Creativity is Published by Corwin Press.
 His recent books include Creative Contradictions in Education (with Sriramon) published by Springer; Killing Ideas Softly?
 The Promise and Perils of Creativity in the Classroom published by Information Age Publishing; Teaching for Creativity in the Common Core Classroom (with Kaufman & Baer) published by Teachers College Press; and Nurturing Creativity in the Classroom (1st & 2nd Ed) (co-edited with Kaufman) published by Cambridge University Press.

 Dr. Beghetto is a Fellow of the American Psychological Association and the Society for the Psychology of Aesthetics, Creativity and the Arts (Div.
 10, APA).
-He is the 2008 recipient of Daniel E. Berlyne Award from Division 10 of the American Psychological Association.
+He is the 2018 recipient of the Rudolf Arnheim Award for Outstanding Achievement in the Psychology of Aesthetics, Creativity and the Arts and 2008 recipient of Daniel E. Berlyne Award from Division 10 of the American Psychological Association.
 Dr. Beghetto has also received recognition and numerous awards for excellence in teaching, including the University of Oregon 's highest teaching award for early career faculty (2006 Ersted Crystal Apple Award), the 2015 ALD Faculty of the Year Award at the University of Connecticut, and the Provost's Recognition for Excellence in Teaching (University of Connecticut).